 Parking Enforcement is provided as a customer service for those who have purchased parking.
 Parking tickets a means of communication to inform our patrons when their vehicles are not parked in accordance to University Parking guidelines.
 The definition of a “No Parking” area is any area that is not a marked parking stall.

-Efforts are made by University Parking and Transportation Services to keep parking rules and regulations reasonable and strictly enforced.
+Efforts are made by Transportation and Parking Management to keep parking rules and regulations reasonable and strictly enforced.
 Our aim is to make parking as equitable as possible.
-We provide annual registration of all vehicles to be parked on the University campuses through the issuance of parking permits to our various zones, lots and garages.
+We provide annual registration of all vehicles to be parked on the Medical Center and River Campus through the issuance of parking permits to our various zones, lots and garages.

-My Parking Online Mobile App – use the new “My Parking Online” UR mobile app to take care of parking business 24/7, including paying and appealing citations.
-Don’t have the UR Mobile app – download it here
+My Parking Online Mobile App – use the “My Parking Online” UR mobile app to take care of parking business 24/7, including paying and appealing citations.
+Don’t have the UR Mobile app – DOWNLOAD IT HERE

 Citations (Parking Tickets)

 If a parking violation occurs, the registered owner of the vehicle is responsible for payment.

 The appeal process allows a customer to appeal a parking citation believed to have been issued in error.
 The appeal form must be completed within 30 calendar days of the issue date of the citation.
 Appeals that are submitted beyond the 30 day period or appeals that are vague or incomplete will be rejected.
 Valid documentation of the evidence must be provided when the appeal is submitted.

 The following reasons are considered as frivolous and not valid as a basis for appeal: